 What you’ll need

 - Dates – use large medjool dates when stuffing dates.
-You will need to remove the pit, but it’s no big deal since you have to stuff them anyway.
-Medjool are the most common dates that you will find at the grocery store they have a more caramel like flavor than Deglet Noor dates.
-These are the two most available dates you’ll find at the grocery.
+You’ll need to remove the pit, but it’s no big deal since you have to stuff them anyway.
+Medjool are the most common dates that you’ll find at the grocery store, they have a more caramel like flavor than Deglet Noor dates.
+These are the two most available dates you’ll find in the US.

 - Blue cheese – if you love blue cheese, get one that has a strong flavor so that it comes through with everything else that’s going on.
-Let it come to room temperature it’s easier to stuff the dates if the cheese is soft.
-You can use any of soft cheeses instead, like boursin cheese or goat cheese.
+Let it come to room temperature to make it easier to stuff the dates.
+You can substitute another soft cheeses instead, like boursin cheese or goat cheese.